Non-Dual &

 The practices help create a small but crucial pause between a trigger in your environment and your internal emotional response.
 While the changes might feel slow at first, these practices are sneakily powerful.
 They're essential for building a sense of safety within yourself and developing the ability to self-regulate during difficult times—skills that may have been missed due to adverse childhood experiences.

-In our sessions, mindfulness isn't about sitting in perfect meditation posture (though that's certainly an option).
-Instead, it's about cultivating moment-to-moment awareness of what's happening in your body, mind, and heart right now.
+In our sessions, this work isn't about sitting in perfect meditation posture (though that's certainly an option).
+Instead, it's about cultivating moment-to-moment awareness of what's happening in your body, mind, and heart right now—and investigating the nature of the one who is aware.

 We might practice: